ambonvik/cimba/docs/background.rst

 After that, not much happened to it, until I decided to dust it off and publish it as open source many years later.
 The world had evolved quite a bit in the meantime, so the code required another comprehensive re-write to exploit the computing power in modern CPU's, this time coded in C17.
+This is the present Cimba 3.0.

-The goals for Cimba v 3.0 are similar to those for earlier versions:
+The goals for Cimba 3.0 are similar to those for earlier versions:

 * Speed and efficiency, where small size in memory translates to execution speed on modern CPUs with cached memory pipelines, and multithreading trials on CPU cores provides the parallelism.

-* Portability, running both on Linux and Windows, initially limited to the AMD64 / x86-64 architecture.
+* Portability, running both on Linux and Windows, initially limited to the AMD64 / x86-64 architecture and GCC-like compilers.

 * Expressive power, combining process-oriented and event-oriented simulation worldviews with a comprehensive collection of state-of-the-art pseudo-random number